112gripes/112gripes.github.io/README.md

 ## Non-goals

-- Perfect fidelity to the original format
+- Perfect fidelity to the original format / layout / shape
 - Maximum readability of the source Markdown.
 If we need to inline more raw HTML to make the HTML/EPUB output better, we will.
 Standard Ebooks is all HTML.